 - Repairing something instead of replacing it prevents the need for a new product to be made, preventing the creation of 80-95% of greenhouse gas emissions.

 - More and more people are participating in repair all over the world.
-According to the Open Repair Alliance dataset, over 130,000 repair attempts at community repair events (like repair cafes) were recorded, with over 53% of devices fixed.
+According to the Open Repair Alliance dataset, over 200,000 repair attempts at community repair events (like repair cafés) were recorded all over the world since 2012, with over 53% of devices fixed.

 Participate in International Repair Day here!